 Response to fertility medications

 BMI can affect how your body responds to fertility medications used in IVF.
 Individuals with a high BMI might require higher doses of these medications, increasing the risk of side effects.
-Those with a low BMI might not respond as well to the medications, leading to fewer eggs being retrieved.
+Those with a low BMI may not respond as well to medications, resulting in fewer eggs being retrieved.

 Hormonal imbalances

 BMI can influence hormone levels in your body, including insulin and sex hormones, such as oestrogen and testosterone.
-These hormonal imbalances can interfere with the ovulation process and affect embryo implantation.
+These hormonal imbalances can disrupt ovulation and affect embryo implantation.

 What is the ideal BMI for IVF treatment?